ccp-volume-em/embo-volume-microscopy-2026/README.md

     Under **Applications** in the bottom-left corner Select **Software > EMBO Napari (0.6.6)**

-    Example datasets should be copied from `/mnt/shared_materials`
+    Example datasets should be copied from `/mnt/training/shared_materials`
 2. Volume Segmantics

    - Volume Segmantics terminal: Under **Applications** Select **Software > EMBO Volseg - Terminal**

-     Note a copy of the default settings is located at `/opt/volseg-settings`
+     A copy of the default settings is located at `/mnt/training/course_materials/volseg-settings`.
+The course notebooks and data can be copied from `/mnt/training/course_materials/quantification-notebooks`.
    - Napari: Under **Applications** Select **Software > EMBO Volseg - Napari (0.8.0)**.
    - Jupyter Lab: Under **Applications** Select **Software > EMBO Volseg - JupyterLab**.
 In the terminal that opens use CTRL+Click to open the URL `http://127.0.0.1:8888/lab` for Jupyter Lab in a browser window.
 Select the *default* Python Notebook kernel.
 3. MIB3

     Under **Applications** Select **Software > EMBO MIB3 (preview)**

-    Example datasets should be copied from `/mnt/shared_materials`
+    Example datasets should be copied from `/mnt/training/shared_materials`
 4. ilastik

    Under **Applications** Select **Software > EMBO ilastik (1.4.2)**